PriyaC20/Eye-Blink-Detection/README.md

   OpenCV version 3.3
   dlib version 19.4
 ```
-Install and Set the enivironment as 'opencv-env' to run this project
+Install and Activate the enivironment 'opencv-env' to run this project

 To get the final output, run the command
 ```